 As we face this unprecedented time for most of us during the COVID-19 pandemic, connection, community, truth and storytelling feel more important than ever.
 I’ve always wanted to start an Unlikely Hikers podcast and I’ve suddenly found myself with more time than is good for me.
-I have no experience, so why not just throw myself into this and do it live?
+I have no experience, so why not just throw myself into this?
 It’s raw and imperfect and beautifully human.
+This is the Unlikely Hikers feed come to life.
 Scroll down for the episodes!

 NEW – Episode 12 : Disabled Hikers – July 31, 2020

 Episode 12 : Disabled Hikers with Syren Nagakyrie

 Syren Nagakyrie (they/them/theirs) is a long-time disabled activist and community builder who is passionate about liberation through connection.
 They grew up with multiple invisible disabilities and finds connection with nature to be a source of comfort in times of social isolation.
 Syren is the founder of Disabled Hikers, an organization building disability community and justice in the outdoors.
 They are a freelance writer, consultant, and presenter.
 They are the author of The Disabled Hiker’s Guide to Western Washington and Oregon: outdoor adventures accessible by car, wheelchair, and foot, to be published by, FalconGuides.
 Syren currently resides on traditional lands of the Quileute, in Forks, Washington.
 They identify as a white, queer, and poor person from a disabled and working-class background.
 Disabled Hikers | ig: @disabledhikers